Leavenworth's Waterfront Park

 We often think of the cherry blossoms when photographing at the Quad, but don’t sleep on it during the fall.

-With their fall festival already in full swing, Craven Farm allows you to do it all in one place: pick your own pumpkin, navigate a corn maze, go on a hay ride, and even sling apples at wooden targets.
+With their fall festival returning September 21, Craven Farm allows you to do it all in one place: pick your own pumpkin, navigate a corn maze, go on a hay ride, and even sling apples at wooden targets.